Educational Breakout Session 1 (November 4 at 11:30am)

 Zach Turner, Single Hill Brewing

 Brewing yeast with enhanced carbon sulfur lyase activity biotransform thiol precursors from malt and hops into free thiols with guava and passion fruit aromas.
 Because traditional brewing strains exhibit little to no carbon sulfur lyase activity, these engineered brewing yeasts are changing the way brewers think about recipe design and hop aroma.
-In the first half of this talk, Omega Yeast and Berkeley Yeast will cover thiol basics, sources of thiol precursors, and how brewing yeast are engineered to release thiols.
-The second half of the presentation will be with brewers who have first-hand experience using these new thiol enhancing strains to discuss their approach to recipe design and overall impressions of the finished beers.
+In the first half of this talk, Omega Yeast will cover thiol basics, sources of thiol precursors, and how brewing yeast are engineered to release thiols.
+The second half of the presentation will be with Zach Turner at Single Hill who has had first-hand experience using these new thiol enhancing strains and will discuss his approach to recipe design and overall impressions of the finished beers.

 Employer Guide to Workers’ Rights and Upcoming Changes